DenisAntonovGit/DenisAntonovGit/README.md

 In March 2023, I graduated from the QA.GURU school course on testing automation in Java.

+In the period 2014-2021 I worked in the banking sector.
+Having started working as a consultant on banking products, I worked my way up to a senior customer service manager.

 📫 How to reach me: denisantonov58863@gmail.com

 ## :scroll:  Graduation project